News

 Some details: In the line with the label PAG the counters 'swin' (swapins) and 'swout' (swapouts) show that this system suffers from a memory-overload.
 In the line with label LVM for logical volume 'vg00-lvswap' the 'read' and 'write' counters exactly match with the 'swin' and 'swout' counters.
 This logical volume is also most reponsible for the heavy load on the underlying disk 'sda'.

 On process level a lot of negative resident growth (column RGROW) can be seen because processes loose their resident pages by swapout.
-It appears that process 'lekker' with process-id 31048 grows heavily due to a memory leakage; its resident size is currently 1.5 Gbytes (total memory 3.8 Gbytes).
+It appears that process 'lekker' with process-id 31048 grows heavily due to a memory leakage; its resident size is currently 1.5 GiB (total memory 3.8 GiB).

 Memory consumption — key 'm' (wider window)